SHARE THIS POST:

 Notes

-(NOTE 4) Dill (optional) – Dill is not traditionally used in Japanese tartar but I added it for extra freshness, and I love dill with seafood.
+(NOTE 4) Dill – optional – Dill is not a typical ingredient in Japanese tartar sauce, but I added for extra freshness, and it goes so well with seafood!

 Nutrition